schmouk/CppRandLib/README.md

 (ACM Trans.
 Math.
 Softw.
 Vol. 33 N.4, August 2007 -  see reference [1].
 The
 reader will take benefit reading L'Ecuyer & Simard's paper.

-Each of the Pseudo  Random  Generator (PRG)implemented in CppRandLib is self documented.
+Each of thePseudo  Random  Generator (PRG) implemented in CppRandLib is self documented.
 Names of classes directly refer to the kind of PRG they implem- ent augmented with some number  characterizing  their  periodicity.
 All  of their randomness characteristics are explained in every related module.